 - Gestational diabetes

 There are some pregnancy exclusions on income protection policies that you will need to be aware of.
-Generally speaking, policies do not cover uncomplicated pregnancies or childbirths, even if they lead to you being temporarily disabled for less than three months.
+Generally speaking, policies do not cover uncomplicated pregnancies or childbirths, if you don't meet a waiting period of more than three months.
 The reasoning behind this is that there are other types of insurance or even employment perks to cover you in this situation.
-Once you’ve been disabled for the three-month waiting period your cover can kick in.
+If a pregnancy causes a disablement, you'll need to pass your waiting period (usually three months) before cover kicks in.

 Of course, some income protection policies will exclude any claims arising from pregnancy, giving birth, miscarrying or having a pregnancy termination altogether, so make sure you know exactly what your chosen policy does and does not cover.